HOW TO PROACTIVELY MANAGE EMPLOYEE TERMINATIONS

 Any Type of Termination

-• Set up a process to follow.
-Following the same set procedure, including a checklist for each termination step, will help ensure that you treat all your employees equally.
+• Set up a consistent process to follow.
+Using the same procedure and a checklist for each step helps ensure equal treatment for all employees.

 Employer Terminates Due to an Employee's Behavior/Performance